 There are multiple addiction treatment programs available with services tailored for each person.
 Opioid treatment often involves medication, treatment of mental health disorders, behavioral interventions and measures to inhibit overdose.
 However, that’s just a scratch on the surface.
 Here are more of the drug addiction treatment formats and methods that we oversee.

 - Residential treatment: The residential treatment program at Granite Recovery Centers is perfect if you’ve just completed detox.
 Here, patients live on-site and get to interact with other residents grappling with addiction.
 With an inpatient drug rehab program, you will get 24/7 support from the doctors and therapists on staff.
 This form of treatment is the most comprehensive since you’re fresh out of detox and might still be craving drugs.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - Sober living homes: If you’re done with rehab and your home is not a suitable place for healthy living, sober living homes are viable alternatives.
 These apartment-style residences provide the necessary support you need to live sober before finding your own arrangements.